videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/handling-participants/display-attendees-count.md

 # Display Attendees Count

-In this guide we will see how you can display the number of attendees.
+In this guide, we will see how you can display the number of attendees.

 :::note
 Before going forward in this guide, do make sure all the attendees join the meeting with mode as `VIEWER`